ejor5/AVACTennisEnrollment/README.md

+cd to AVACTennisEnrollment and run
+'''
+python main.py
+'''

 # Tennis Class Registration Tool

 This tool automates the process of registering tennis students from one month to the next based on attendance records.